PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/logs.md

 Postgres uses a write-ahead log to ensure data is not lost if a crash happens[^postgres-write-ahead-log], to enable replication and change data capture.
 Tables and indexes are modified only after the change been written to the log in which case if a crash happens, the log can be used to go back to a valid state.

+> Datomic takes it to the next level by being a log-centric database[^rich-hickey-descontructing-the-database].

 ## File systems

 Some file systems known as journaling file systems[^journaling-file-system] write changes to a log before actually applying them to the internal file system structures to enable crash recovery and avoid data corruption.